Lab 3: Agentic Automation

 Otto isn't generating code in isolation.
 When it creates the transforms, it's looking at the actual carbon intensity data and weather conditions that came back from the APIs, cross-referenced with your operations data.
 If something fails, Otto reads the actual error message and execution log, then fixes the issue based on what it observed.

-Once the flow succeeds, open the SQL transforms.
-Are they using CTEs and explicit column lists as your code_standards_sql.md rule requires?
+Once the flow succeeds, open the Python components.
+Are they using docstrings, type hints, and descriptive variable names as your code_standards_python.md rule requires?
 Does the optimization logic respect the scheduling constraints from your operations_scheduling.md rule?
 This is your Lab 2 payoff — the rules you wrote are silently shaping Otto's output.

 Once Otto finishes, you should have a flow with: